 The advantage is that they can stand high temperature at about 200 degrees.
 Thus, they are suitable to build some coffee machines or water heaters prototype.
 However, they are very expensive, the price is about 50 times higher than the normal ABS material.
 Therefore, it is not as popular as other plastic materials.

 This material has high strength and good abrasion resistance material, it is good for gear prototyping.
 But the disadvantage is that it is not easy to be fixed by glue, so we have to be careful during the big size prototype manufacturing.

 To build a plastic prototype, there are a lot of manufacturing technologies.
 However, the best four ways are CNC machining, 3D printing, vacuum casting, and rapid injection molding.

 CNC machining is the most common way for plastic manufacturing.
 It uses a variety of different sized tools to carve out a 3D model from a solid block of plastic material by a lathe machine or a milling machine.

 The main materials for this processing are ABS, PC, PMMA, PA, POM, PA + fiberglass, and POM.
 Among them, ABS is the most common plastic material.
 However, the density of ABS raw materials in a plastic sample is lower than the one used for injection-molded products ABS.
 Besides, Polycarbonate and Acrylic are used for processing transparent parts.

 Compared with 3D printing parts, CNC machined parts are stronger.
 Therefore, this method is good for some structures that are relatively simple, strong.

 Below is the normal manufacturing procedure, it takes three steps.

-Firstly, we need to build a silicon mold by using the original sample either from a 3D printer or CNC machining.
+First, we need to build a silicon mold by using the original sample.

 Secondly, we fill the liquid plastic material into the silicone mold we made in the last step.